ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 getHost :: Reader Config (Maybe String)
 ```

-Given a Config this function may or may not return a String with the host value.
+Given a _Config_ this function will return the host name in a _Just_ if present, or a _Nothing_ if not.

 It would could be implemented as: